 Church builds diversity despite crises

 Pastor Leo Tyler arrived at Bear Creek UMC only weeks before Hurricane Harvey hit Houston.
 For the past year, he’s been dealing with a whole other kind of storm, COVID19.
-Through it all, the leader has stayed focused on his mission – to build diversity at the congregation.
+Through it all, the leader has stayed focus on his mission – to build diversity at the congregation.
 By serving more individuals in the community, regardless of ethnicity, age, gender or background, Bear Creek UMC has become stronger, Tyler said.
 Despite the obstacles, he remains undeterred in helping the church achieve its goals.

 “We are good in a crisis, and it shows,” Pastor Tyler said with a smile.